eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Train and mentor (without supervisory authority) 1-2 Data Scientists.
 	- Involves domestic travel, 1-2 times per year, for up to 2-3 days per trip.
 	- Tools used include: SQL, Python, Pandas, Scikit Learn, R, Spark MLib and Scala.
-	- Master’s degree in statistics, mathematics, economics, or a related hard science, social science or engineering field with a quantitative focus, such as computer science or engineering, physics, chemistry or sociology (foreign equivalent degree acceptable) plus 3 years of experience in conducting data modeling and statistical analysis using large and complex (at least 10 GB) datasets (would also accept a Ph.D. in such a field plus 1 year of experience).
+	- Master's degree in statistics, mathematics, economics, or a related hard science, social science or engineering field with a quantitative focus, such as computer science or engineering, physics, chemistry or sociology (foreign equivalent degree acceptable) plus 3 years of experience in conducting data modeling and statistical analysis using large and complex (at least 10 GB) datasets (would also accept a Ph.D. in such a field plus 1 year of experience).
 	- 3 years of experience (or 1 year of experience after a Ph.D.) in/with:
 		* gathering data requirements for statistical, econometric and/or predictive analytics research that drives market research/marketing analytics product innovation and implementation
 		* handling large volumes (at least 10 GB) of structured and unstructured data